anonmily/redux-actionize/README.md

 			}
 		})

 If the creator is falsy/null, then it will be as if function(){ return {} } were provided as the creator, and no extra data will be added to the generated action.
-Thus, for the 'LOGIN_FAILURE' action/event defined above, the generated action object will be { type: 'applicatinon_login_failure' }.
+Thus, for the 'LOGIN_FAILURE' action/event defined above, the generated action object will be { type: 'application_login_failure' }.

-Then, let's add the generated reducer for this actionized state to our root reducer.
+Then, let's add the automatically generated reducer for this **State Reaction** to our root reducer.

+	// redux/index.js

 	import { combineReducers } from 'redux'
 	import ApplicationState from './application_state'